SolaceHarmony/ZLib.kotlin/README.md

 ## About

-ZLib.kotlin is part of **The Solace Project** special libraries, designed to offer reliable, efficient compression for Kotlin Native, Kotlin/JVM, and other supported targets.
+ZLib.kotlin is part of **The Solace Project** special libraries, designed to offer reliable, efficient compression for Kotlin Native targets.
 It is a complete rewrite in pure Kotlin, ensuring safety, maintainability, and native performance—without JNI, C interop, or external dependencies.

 This library was originally ported from the C#/.NET [zlib.managed](https://github.com/philippelatulippe/ZLIB.NET) project (a fork of zlib.net by ComponentAce), which itself is based on the seminal C library written by Jean-loup Gailly and Mark Adler.